xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2021-11-12-arm-none-eabi-gcc-v10-3-1-2-2-released.md

 ### 32-bit support

-Support for 32-bit Intel Linux and Intel Windows will most probably be dropped in 2022.
-Support for 32-bit Arm Linux will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.
+Support for 32-bit x86 GNU/Linux and x86 Windows will most probably
+be dropped in 2022.
+Support for 32-bit Arm GNU/Linux will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.

-### Linux minimum requirements
+### GNU/Linux minimum requirements

 Support for RedHat 7 will most probably be dropped in 2022, and the minimum requirement will be raised to GLIBC 2.27, available starting